SecurityTrails::Ip - Collecting domain data from SecurityTrails

 Queries

-A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in any form, as well as in structured form, such as CSV or JSON.
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit templating engine, which allows it to output results in any form, as well as in structured formats such as CSV or JSON

 Result format: